-2.1.
+2.2.
 System emulation

-In order to emulate the system and to generate an output homodyne current J we use the following dynamical model.
-We will write the update term due to the detected photons as a stochastic back-action term and we will include additional stochastic terms to account for the undetected photons as well as gas collisions [47, 49, 52].
+In the previous section we have discussed how to track the motion of an optically levitated system.
+Specifically, we have assumed that we are given an experimentally measured homodyne current J which is then used to continuously update our knowledge of the system.
+However, to emulate the system and to generate an output homodyne current J we have to use a modified dynamical model.
+In particular, we will rewrite the update term due to the detected photons as a stochastic back-action term and we will include additional stochastic terms to account for the undetected photons as well as gas collisions [47, 49, 56].
 This is fully analogous to a classical emulation of the system: loosely speaking, each scattering event due to photons (even if undetected) or to gas particles makes the particle recoil, and this is modelled by noise terms.
 We will refer to such a model as the emulation model and denote the corresponding state of the system by $\rho{\rm E}$, i.e. the emulated state.